The M&S graduate application form explained

 - whether you worked in a client-facing role.

 What you enjoyed and didn’t enjoy – what you found easy and challenging – about these factors are likely have influenced your career choice.
+So, for example, if you really enjoyed working closely with clients during your part-time retail job, did this influence your decision to apply to the retail management scheme?

 Things to remember when writing your Marks & Spencer graduate CV